- Global Trends: Seven Revolutions

 What changes will we see in food, water & energy consumption/production?

-What changes are we going to see in computation, robotics, biotechnology & nanotechnology?
+What changes are we going to see in computation, robotics, biotechnology & materials science?

 How does the vast amount of data change how we learn and govern in the future?

 How do we balance state competition/conflict with the increased pressures of transnational threats?